 Have you ever felt helpless when a loved one with dementia lashes out?
 Dementia can bring a whole new set of challenges, and aggression is a big one.
 It can leave you confused, frustrated, and unsure how to react.

 Dementia patient feels agitated, which means they are restless, pacing, or have heightened levels of anxiety and distress.
-Aggression is a higher level of agitation, which is a more forceful behaviour, like lashing out verbally or even physically.
+Aggression is a higher level of agitation, which is a more forceful behavior, like lashing out verbally or even physically.
+To manage a dementia care refusal patient who displays aggression, there are various approaches, particularly when they refuse care, necessitating a compassionate and strategic approach to ensure their safety and well-being.

-Understanding the root causes of this behaviour is crucial for providing adequate care and support.
+Understanding the root causes of this behavior is crucial for providing adequate care and support.
+To avoid mistakes in dementia care, you must be attentive, patient, empathetic, and knowledgeable about the individual’s needs and preferences.
 Simply ignoring or reacting with frustration can escalate the situation.
 As dementia progresses, changes in the brain can lead to alterations in mood, perception, and communication, often resulting in aggressive outbursts.

 The first step in handling dementia patients always involves being aware of WHY dementia patients become agitated or aggressive.
 Read further to explore the underlying causes of aggression in people with dementia.